-Creating a solid, valuable email subscriber list is more important than ever.
-Among their many benefits, email newsletters help drive traffic to your site, promote brand loyalty, and can generate considerable revenue by way of native advertising.
+For news publishers, creating a solid, valuable email subscriber list is more important than ever.
+Among their many benefits, email newsletters help drive traffic to your site and promote brand loyalty.
 An audience in the habit of regularly checking a branded email is more engaged, and therefore more valuable.
 Growing a huge email list shouldn’t necessarily be the endgame, though.
 For the vast majority of publishers, the ultimate goal should be to cultivate a list that’s high in both quality and quantity.
 In this post, we examine the methods through which publishers can most effectively gather high-value subscribers with the help of Facebook, through “Content-to-Capture”.

 What is Content-to-Capture?